 Next generation sequencing is a powerful approach for discovering genetic variation.
 Current methods for detecting single nucleotide polymorphisms (SNPs) are primarily designed to detect SNPs from a single individual and not from a population.
 In this paper, we describe methods for high quality discovery, genotyping and phasing of SNPs from low coverage (~5X) parallel sequencing of populations using a pipeline called SNPTools that contains the following innovations.
 We introduce, Effective Base Depth (EBD), a non-parametric statistic that summarizes both base and alignment quality information at the nucleotide level and enables statistical modeling on sequencing data.
 Then, variance ratio based site scoring statistics discovers SNP sites with high sensitivity and specificity.
 BAM-specific Binomial Mixture Modeling (BBMM) captures the heterogeneity of sequencing data and generates robust raw genotype likelihoods from sequence information.
 Our novel imputation engine refines raw genotype likelihoods by utilizing LD information and produces high quality genotype and haplotype calls.
 Our pipeline also allows for integration of multiple existing data sources, such as from genotyping arrays, which improve imputation of genotypes non-trivially.
 SNPTool’s input/output (I/O) and storage aware design leads to unmatched performance on large sequencing datasets.
 We apply our pipeline to the 1000 Genomes Project Phase 1 low-coverage dataset and conclude that low coverage sequence genotyping accuracy is comparable with that of microarray with the aforementioned efforts.

-INTRODUCTION
+INTRODUCTION [I did not work in this session]

 Next-generation sequencing technologies such as Illumina Hi-Seq and Life Technologies SOLiD are fast becoming a realistic choice for population level genomic studies.
 Two cost-effective strategies are popular amongst large population sequencing projects are high coverage exon-capture sequencing (>20X) and low coverage (3-5X) whole genome sequencing.
 The 1000 Genomes Consortium has employed both methods to interrogate population level variation (1).
 In this report, we focus on low coverage whole genome data although our methodologies can be applied to high coverage exome capture data.